Little Rock-North Little Rock-Conway, AR

 Above-normal building activity with healthy demand.
 Balanced expansion — the market is absorbing new supply without stress.

-Little Rock's 6 counties show moderate divergence — Faulkner County carries the most risk (Elevated) while Grant County anchors the lower end.
+Little Rock's 6 counties show moderate divergence — Faulkner County carries the most risk (High Risk) while Lonoke County anchors the lower end.

 Little Rock, AR shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Faulkner County contributes the most structural risk (Elevated, driven by price momentum), while Grant County anchors the lower end (Low Risk).
+Faulkner County contributes the most structural risk (High Risk, driven by permits per capita), while Lonoke County anchors the lower end (Below Average).

 | County | Score ▼ |